-The BJC SMO combines single- and doubleblind performance evaluation scores to obtain a total Integrated Performance Indicator Program performance evaluation score.
+The BJC Sample Management Office combines single- and double-blind performance evaluation scores to obtain a total Integrated Performance Indicator Program performance evaluation score.
 A laboratory must score 80% or better to remain in good standing.
 A score of 64 to 79% would result in a laboratory being placed on probation.

-9.4 DATA MANAGEMENT, VERIFICATION, AND VALIDATION
+9.4 Data Management, Verification, and Validation

 Verification and validation of environmental data are performed as components of the data collection process, which includes planning, sampling, analysis, and data review.
-Verification and validation of field and analytical data collected for environmental monitoring and restoration programs are necessary to ensure that data conform with applicable regulatory and contractual requirements.
+Some level of verification and validation of field and analytical data collected for environmental monitoring and restoration programs is necessary to ensure that data conform with applicable regulatory and contractual requirements.
 Validation of field and analytical data is a technical review performed to compare data with established quality criteria to ensure that data are adequate for the intended use.
 The extent of project data verification and validation activities is based on project-specific requirements.

 Over the years, the environmental data verification and data validation processes used by ORR environmental programs have evolved to meet continuing regulatory changes and monitoring objectives.
 For routine environmental effluent monitoring and surveillance monitoring, data verification activities may include processes of checking whether (1) data have been accurately transcribed and recorded, (2) appropriate procedures have been followed, (3) electronic and hard-copy data show one-to-one correspondence, and (4) data are consistent with expected trends.
-For example, the requirements for self-monitoring of surface-water and wastewater effluents under the terms of an NPDES permit require the permittee to conduct the analyses as defined in 40 CFR 136 and to certify that the data reported in the monthly discharge monitoring report are true and accurate.
+For example, the requirements for selfmonitoring of surface water and wastewater effluents under the terms of an NPDES permit require the permittee to conduct the analyses as defined in 40 CFR 136 and to certify that the data reported in the monthly discharge monitoring report are true and accurate.